-A fixed-rate mortgage means you’ll lock in your interest rate for a period of time, typically one to five years.
+A fixed-rate mortgage means you will lock in your interest rate for a period of time, typically one to five years.
 If you refinance in this fixed period you’ll have to pay break fees, to cover the losses the lender may experience as a result of the loan not running for the originally agreed term.
-Break fees can be complex to calculate so it’s worth contacting your lender to ask for an estimate of how much it may be if you decide to refinance.
-Break fees are usually very expensive, so much so that in some cases that it’s recommended you hold off refinancing.
+Break fees can be complex to calculate so it is worth contacting your lender to ask for an estimate of how much it may be if you decide to refinance.
+Break fees are usually very expensive, so much so that in some cases that it is recommended you hold off refinancing.

 Lenders mortgage insurance (LMI) is charged when you borrow more than 80% of a property’s value from a lender.
 If you haven’t built up enough equity in your home or the property has dropped in value, you may have to pay LMI when refinancing.
 LMI can rack up into the tens of thousands and borrowing more money means you’ll pay more in interest over the life of the loan, so where possible it’s recommended you avoid paying LMI.

-Refinancing is all about saving you more money on your home loan.
-If you had $350,000 still to pay on your mortgage over 20 years, at an interest rate of 3.5%, switching to us could save you $42,865 over the life of your loan.
+Refinancing is all about paying less money on your home loan.
+Lets say you have $350,000 still to pay on your mortgage over 20 years, at an interest rate of 7%.
+If you refinance and switch your home loan to Loans.com.au’s Smart Booster Home Loan, at a variable 5.1% interest rate (correct as at 10th February 2023) you might be able to save up to $92,237 in interest over the life of your loan.
 You’d also have access to unlimited redraws, unlimited additional repayments, and pay no ongoing fees.